JalbaCristian/Our-first-Project/README.md

 Antonache Emanuel, Jalba Cristian, Stancioiu Alexandru

 This is our first project.
-Please respect us for our job!
+Please feel happy to comment :)